lexibank/tlopo/out/vol1/chapter9.md

 <a id="p-293"></a>

 The item below, POc _&ast;kiti_ 'tie, bind', is reconstructed at POc level because it is fairly clear that there was a PAn root _&ast;-kit_.
-This, according to the theory of PAn monosyllabic roots outlined in [Ch.2, §3.1.3](chapter2.md#s-3-1), would have resulted in a PMP _&ast;&ast;kit-kit_ 'tie, fasten' (as yet not directly attested), and this in its turn would have given rise to POc _&ast;&ast;kiki(t)_ and _&ast;kit-i-_, of which only the latter is attested:
+This, according to the theory of PAn monosyllabic roots outlined in Ch.
+2, §3.1.3, would have resulted in a PMP _&ast;&ast;kit-kit_ 'tie, fasten' (as yet not directly attested), and this in its turn would have given rise to POc _&ast;&ast;kiki(t)_ and _&ast;kit-i-_, of which only the latter is attested:

 <table>
 <tr>